 - Wash your hands before and after eating (or get out that hand sanitizer) to avoid any tummy troubles

-Is it hard to find famous street food in Istanbul?
+Is it hard to find the most famous street food in Istanbul?

 Nope.
 Roasted chestnuts, ice cream, and grilled corn can be found all over and are easy to find.
 Kebabs, borek, simit, and fish sandwiches are dotted about the city.